Forming a US LLC from Brazil: Complete Guide (2026)

 Can I form a US LLC without visiting the United States?

 Yes.
-The entire process — state filing, EIN by fax or phone, and bank account opening with Mercury, Wise, or Relay — can be completed remotely from Brazil.
-No US visa or visit is required for LLC formation.
-Banking is the step most likely to require additional documentation, but Brazilian nationals are not subject to enhanced country-level restrictions.
+State filing, EIN by fax or phone, and bank account opening with Mercury, Wise, or Relay can all be done remotely from Brazil.
+No US visa or visit required.
+Banking is the step most likely to require extra documentation, but Brazilian nationals are not subject to enhanced country-level restrictions.

 Is US LLC income taxable in Brazil even if I pay no US tax?

 Yes.
-Receita Federal taxes worldwide income of Brazilian tax residents regardless of whether that income is also taxed in another country.
-A US single-member LLC with no US-source income typically has no US income tax liability — but the same income is fully taxable in Brazil at rates up to 27.5%.
-The absence of a US-Brazil tax treaty means there is no treaty-based mechanism to coordinate the tax treatment.
-Brazil allows a unilateral foreign tax credit for US taxes actually paid, but if no US tax is paid, there is no credit to claim.
+Receita Federal taxes worldwide income of Brazilian tax residents regardless of whether that income is also taxed elsewhere.
+A US single-member LLC with no US-source income typically owes no US income tax, but the same income is fully taxable in Brazil at rates up to 27.5%.
+Brazil allows a unilateral foreign tax credit for US taxes actually paid.
+If no US tax is paid, there is no credit to claim.

 What is the difference between the CPF and the CNPJ?

-The CPF (Cadastro de Pessoa Física) is the individual taxpayer identification number for Brazilian residents — equivalent to the US SSN for tax purposes.
+CPF (Cadastro de Pessoa Fisica) is your individual taxpayer ID, equivalent to the US SSN for tax purposes.
 Every Brazilian citizen has one.
-The CNPJ (Cadastro Nacional da Pessoa Jurídica) is the business entity registration number — equivalent to the US EIN.
+CNPJ (Cadastro Nacional da Pessoa Juridica) is the business entity registration, equivalent to the US EIN.
 A US LLC does not have a CNPJ; it has a US EIN.
-The founder's CPF is used for Brazilian personal tax filings (IRPF, Carnê-Leão) that include the US LLC's income.
+Your CPF is what links US LLC income to your Brazilian personal tax filings (IRPF, Carne-Leao).

 Do I need both a US LLC and a Brazilian entity?

-It depends on where revenue comes from.
-A founder earning exclusively in USD from non-Brazilian customers can operate through a US LLC alone (while reporting the income in Brazil via IRPF).
-A founder with both US/global and Brazilian domestic customers often maintains both — a US LLC for international operations and a Brazilian MEI or LTDA for domestic BRL revenue.
-Running both adds compliance overhead but avoids trying to process BRL transactions through a US entity or USD transactions through a Brazilian one.
+Depends on where revenue comes from.
+Earning exclusively in USD from non-Brazilian customers?
+A US LLC alone works (while reporting income in Brazil via IRPF).
+Serving both markets?
+Many founders maintain both: a US LLC for international operations and a Brazilian MEI or LTDA for domestic BRL revenue.
+Running both adds compliance overhead but avoids the headache of processing BRL through a US entity or USD through a Brazilian one.

 What happens to my US LLC if I leave Brazil and become a non-resident?

-Brazilian tax residency ends when the individual delivers the Comunicação de Saída Definitiva (Definitive Departure Declaration) to Receita Federal and files the final IRPF return (Declaração de Saída Definitiva).
-After that, Receita Federal no longer taxes worldwide income — only Brazilian-source income.
-The US LLC continues to operate normally.
-BACEN CBE reporting obligations cease for non-residents.
-Carnê-Leão obligations cease.
-The US-side obligations (Form 5472, state annual report) remain unchanged.
-The tax residency of the new country of residence then determines how the LLC income is treated.
+Brazilian tax residency ends when you deliver the Comunicacao de Saida Definitiva (Definitive Departure Declaration) to Receita Federal and file the final IRPF return.
+After that, Receita Federal no longer taxes worldwide income, only Brazilian-source income.
+BACEN CBE reporting and Carne-Leao obligations both cease.
+The US LLC continues operating normally, and US-side obligations (Form 5472, state annual report) remain unchanged.
+Your new country of residence then determines how LLC income is treated.

 Key Takeaways

-• Brazil has no income tax treaty with the United States — one of the largest economies without one
+- Brazil has no income tax treaty with the US.
+One of the largest economies without one.

-• Receita Federal taxes worldwide income at up to 27.5%, and US LLC income is reportable as the founder's personal foreign-source income
+- Receita Federal taxes worldwide income at up to 27.5%.
+US LLC income is reportable as personal foreign-source income.

-• Wise has strong Brazilian operations and BRL local accounts, making it particularly useful for Brazilian founders managing cross-border cash flow
+- Wise has strong Brazilian operations and BRL local accounts, which simplifies cross-border cash flow

-• The US LLC is not inherently superior to a Brazilian LTDA — the right structure depends on where customers are and what currency revenue arrives in
+- The US LLC is not inherently better than a Brazilian LTDA.
+The right structure depends on where customers are and what currency revenue arrives in.

 References